 His strategy in all of this is fairly straightforward: he hides.
 His hand is hidden behind the wall-bound voice-of-authority timelines and didactic panels that comprise his works, in a crafty step-back-and-let-the-facts-speak-for-themselves gesture.
 He retreats into appropriation, reactivating and cunningly tinkering with the archive.
 The artist disappears into the warren of art historical references and the modernist canon.
 Didacticism itself is a vanishing act.

 His show Instrumentalized at Dubai’s Green Art Gallery (20 January–1 March 2018) displayed this approach through two bodies of work.
-Chronoscope 1952–1953, 11pm (2012–17) is a collage of footage from the eponymous 1950s Longines-sponsored American current affairs television programme, and originally consisted of 15-minute interviews by two journalists with a lone authority on a given topic – the Korean War, the Israeli-Palestinian crisis, the nuclear bomb, human rights, colonialism and so on.
+Chronoscope 1952–1953, 11 pm (2012–17) is a collage of footage from the eponymous 1950s Longines-sponsored American current affairs television program and originally consisted of 15-minute interviews by two journalists with a lone authority on a given topic – the Korean War, the Israeli-Palestinian crisis, the nuclear bomb, human rights, colonialism and so on.
 “Normally, you would only see one point of view,” Balteo-Yazbeck explains.
-“But I edited it almost like a Cubist painting, so that we can see the same issue from several points of view.”
+“But I edited it almost like a Cubist painting so that we can see the same issue from several points of view.”

 “The original Chronoscope,” he adds, “was broadcast at a time (1951–55) when only the wealthy could aﬀord to own televisions.
 This is why, I think, the guests were able to say such outrageous things.
 They were talking to an industrial and ﬁnancial elite, and they were building consent for the foreign policy being implemented by the US.
 They built that consent through the media.”